PurotoApp/LionUI/.github/pull_request_template.md

 - [ ] Applied linter formatting
 - [ ] Tested the changes locally
+- [ ] Tested changes on production build
 <!--Thank you really much to Contribute to Berry!
 You are awesome.-->